-Under Florida law the criminal record expungement is the means by which people who have been arrested (or received a Notice to Appear) can have their criminal record made a non-public record.
+Under Florida law the criminal record expungement or sealing is the process that people who have been arrested (or received a Notice to Appear) use to have their criminal record made a non-public record.
 This process is effective in eliminating most hurdles a criminal record may have on a person’s ability to work, live, and seek higher education.

 Expunging of a Florida Criminal Record

 The law actually goes much farther than simply making the record a non-public record.
 Florida has a very expansive public records law and making something non-public is a pretty big deal.
 However, it also provides benefits to you (such as the ability to deny the arrest ever occurred), penalties for disclosure by government agencies, destruction of records, etc.

 In the common law legal system, an expungement proceeding is a type of lawsuit in which a first time offender of a prior criminal conviction seeks that the records of that earlier process be sealed, thereby making the records unavailable through the state or [governmental] repositories.
 If successful, the records are said to be ‘expunged’.

 Florida law, Section 943.053, Florida Statutes, makes adult criminal history records public, with special provisions for access, unless the record has been sealed or expunged.
 A sealed record is placed under highly restricted access.
 An expunged record is removed from record systems or files and destroyed (also called expunction).
 The law currently provides several means to seal or expunge certain categories of Florida criminal history records (both adult and juvenile).
 The records may include arrests, charges and case dispositions.

 The Florida Attorney General has put these definitions out there:

 AGO 75-29, February 12, 1975: Public records and the definition of expunge – Attorney General Opinion.
 Question whether the term expunge meant the literal destruction of records or removal of all references to the defendant and sealing of remaining record if needed in the future.
 Answer was that expunge meant physical destruction of records.